open-telemetry/community/docs/how-to-configure-new-repository.md

 ## Policies

 Typically `main` branch is set as default.

-And protected with the following
+The default branch MUST be protected with the following policies:
-policies:

 1. Enable `Require pull request reviews before merging` setting.
 Make sure `Require review from Code Owners` is checked.
 2. The default setting for `Required approving reviews` is `1` approval.
-Individual repositores may opt-in for bigger number of required reviews.
+Individual repositories may opt-in for bigger number of required reviews.
 3. Every repo MUST enforce the CNCF `EasyCLA` check under the `Require status checks to pass before merging` section. (if the check isn't showing, have a CLA manager [enable the check for the repo](https://project.lfcla.com/#/project/a0941000002wBz4AAE/cla)).
 Check with the OpenTelemetry's [EasyCLA admins](../assets.md#user-content-opentelemetry-managed-assets:~:text=Easy%20CLA)
-4. It is a good practice to check the `Include administrators` setting.
+4. Enable "Do not allow bypassing the above settings" so that administrators are subject to the same checks.
+In case of emergency and if they are unable to obtain the required approvals from other approvers the administrators may **temporarily** bypass this check and immediately revert it back as soon as the emergency change is done.
+   The fact of bypassing MUST be actively communicated.
 5. Repository MUST enforce `Restrict who can push to matching branches` setting to only allow the members of `foo-maintainers` to push to the `main` branch.